semperos/clj-webdriver/README.md

 # Selenium-WebDriver Support for Clojure

 This is a Clojure library for driving a web browser using Selenium-WebDriver as the backend.
-Credits to [mikitebeka/webdriver-clj][webdriver-orig] for the initial code for this project and many of the low-level wrappers around the WebDriver API.

  * [Project Wiki](https://github.com/semperos/clj-webdriver/wiki)
  * [Marginalia Documentation](http://techylinguist.com/project-static/clj-webdriver/uberdoc.html)